-Medical Plan Costs: The estimated gross per capita incurred claim costs for all retirees and beneficiaries for 2015-16 at age 64 and 65 are sharing of retirees and beneficiaries.

-\$13,158 and \$4,098, respectively.
-Medicare eligible retirees' per capita claims costs at age 65 is \$3,590.
+Medical Plan Costs: The estimated gross per capita incurred claim costs for all retirees and beneficiaries for 2017-18 at age 64 and 65 are \$15,167 and \$4,151, respectively.
+Medicare eligible retirees' per capita claims costs at age 65 is \$3,605.
 It is assumed that future retirees participate in the same manner as current retirees.
 Employee cost sharing is based on current rates.
-Future cost sharing is based on the weighted average of the current cost
+Future cost sharing is based on the weighted average of the current cost sharing of retirees and beneficiaries.

-TOWN OF LEXINGTON, GROUPS 1 AND 2 (NON-TEACHERS)
+TOWN OF LEXINGTON NON-TEACHERS